Researchers at Risk Fellowships

 Visas will be required.
 Currently, in order for the researcher at risk to be able to utilise the Ukrainian Sponsorship Scheme – if this route is chosen – the UK host institution will need to name an individual who will act as the sponsor for the researcher’s visa and meet the requirements of the government’s scheme, including having identified at least six months’ duration of appropriate accommodation.
 The named sponsor for the visa could be the same (but does not have to be) as the host applicant for this fellowship award or the academic mentor at the UK host institution.

 For the purposes of this Programme, an individual is defined as being at risk if they are subject to discrimination, persecution, suffering or violence on account of race, religion, nationality, membership of a particular social group, or political opinion.
 The UK National Academies do not determine whether a risk exists.
 This is done via a risk assessment conducted by Cara, who will provide a supporting letter where the risk is assessed as real.
 The risk of a pertinent threat has to be proven for each application submitted.
 Only UK host institutions may contact Cara to conduct a threat assessment at firstname.lastname@example.org; for the purposes of the assessment, Cara will require a copy of the ID pages of the researcher’s passport, a fully up-to-date CV, and a short note explaining the specific threat faced by the researcher.
-Requests for risk assessments must be sent to Cara one week before each submission deadline; for the next deadline at 5:00pm (BST) on Wednesday 1 June 2022, please submit requests by 5:00pm (BST) on Wednesday 25 May 2022.
+Requests for risk assessments must be sent to Cara two weeks before each submission deadline; for the next deadline at 5:00pm BST on Wednesday 12 October 2022, please submit requests by 5:00pm BST on Wednesday 28 September 2022.

 For the purposes of this Programme, a ‘researcher’ is considered a person who has been engaged in teaching or research at a university, research institute or equivalent institution.
 Likewise, for the purpose of this Programme, an 'innovator' is someone who possesses knowledge, expertise and qualifications similar to a researcher, and is primarily concerned with using such knowledge and expertise to develop, test and deploy new ways of doing things in some field of practice.

-Researchers and innovators in any field – natural sciences, medical and health sciences, engineering, humanities, social sciences and the arts – may be considered for funding if they:
+Researchers and innovators in any field – physical and biological sciences, medical and health sciences, engineering, humanities, social sciences and the arts – may be considered for funding if they:

 - Hold a doctoral degree (or have equivalent experience).